Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 | Standard dictionary | 10000 | 29.724 ns | 0.1583 ns | 0.1481 ns |  1.00 |
 | Compiled dictionary | 10000 | 18.824 ns | 0.0976 ns | 0.0913 ns |  0.63 |
 ```

+We can see that the compiled dictionary performs lookups about 1.6-2.8 times faster.
+While the performance of the hash table is consistent regardless of how many elements are in the dictionary, the expression tree implementation becomes slower as the dictionary gets bigger.
+This can potentially be further optimized by adding another level of switch expressions for indexing.

 ## Parsing expressions